-The Anatomy Training Program (Co-sponsored by the AS and the American Association of Anatomists) is designed to help you in all aspects of your professional development, by integrating anatomy training and pedagogical skills with your biomedical research programme.
+The Anatomy Training Programme (co-sponsored by the Anatomical Society and the American Association of Anatomists) is designed to help you in all aspects of your professional development by integrating anatomy training and pedagogical skills with your biomedical research programme.

-By individualizing your anatomy training, you’ll be able to fit it in to the ebb and flow of your biomedical research/teaching.
-You may train in each of four modules or choose only the ones that fit your career plans.
-The centralized online resource and course syllabus allow you to work with a mentor at your home institution at your own pace.
-Mentors and trainees then gather for a one-week intensive course at Oxford University to solidify the concepts developed at home and qualify for a certificate of training.
+Of the four modules included in the course, two are offered each year, but they can be done individually.
+This allows you to personalise your programme to fit in with your own biomedical research and teaching demands.
+The centralised online resource and course syllabus allow you to work at your own pace with a mentor at your home institution.
+Mentors and trainees then gather in the summer for a one-week intensive course at Oxford University to solidify the concepts developed at home and to qualify for a certificate.

 Please review the following overviews prior to applying for the programme: